2013 Lehigh Valley Steelhawks season

 The 2013 Lehigh Valley Steelhawks season was the third season as a professional indoor football franchise and their first in the Professional Indoor Football League (PIFL).
 One of 7 teams competing in the PIFL for the 2013 season.

 The team played their home games under head coach Chris Thompson at the Stabler Arena in Bethlehem, Pennsylvania.
-The Steelhawks earned a 7-5 record, placing tied for 2nd in the league, qualifying for the playoffs.
+The Steelhawks earned a 7-5 record, placing tied for 2nd in the league and qualifying for the playoffs.
 They were defeated in the Semifinals, 40-44 by the Richmond Raiders.